icecube/icetray-public/cmake/meta-project-docs/source/cpp_standards/use_vector_and_string_instead_of_arrays.rst

  cout << "length of s1 is " << s1.length();

+Reasoning
+"""""""""

+Buffer overruns and related security flaws are a serious problem with C-style code, specifically arrays, pointer arithmetic, and memory management.
+Avoid this completely by using higher level C++ facilities.

+Reasons to prefer C++ std:

+* They manage their own memory automatically

+* They have a rich interface, making complex functionality easy

+* They are compatible with the C memory model

+* They offer extended checking

+* They are already highly optimized for most situations

+Reference
+"""""""""

-There's a decent reference on strings, vectors, and other STL stuff at http://www.cppreference.com/cppstring/.
+There's a decent reference on strings, vectors, and other STL items at http://www.cppreference.com/cppstring/.